Alexander Mazarakis Ainian was born in Athens in 1959.

 He has been asked to evaluate research projects of Greek and foreign institutions for funding, such as for the IKY, ELIDEK or the Vienna Academy of Sciences.

-Due to his international profile, the Laboratory of Archaeology of the University of Thessaly received two important donations: the Archives and Library of the late Director of the American School of Classical Studies at Athens W.D.E.
+Due to his international profile, the Laboratory of Archaeology of the University of Thessaly received three important donations: the Archives and Library of the late Director of the American School of Classical Studies at Athens W.D.E.
 Coulson, the library of his professor at UCL, the late J.N.
 Coldstream. and the library and archives of Dimitris and Maria Theochari.

 Research Interests